Bat Poop & Droppings Clean Up

 Bats are not uncommon on Long Island, which means that bat poop clean up is necessary.
 Good thing for you that Emergency Environmental Control safely removes bat droppings and offers effective bat exclusion methods to keep bats away.
 But the actual clean up of their poop is different than most rodents and animals, which is why it is important to call upon a professional.

-For more information about our bat droppings cleanup, please contact us today.
+For more information about our bat droppings cleanup, please reach out to us today.
 We will gladly answer any questions or concerns you may have regarding our services.
 Feel free to call Lenny, the head of Emergency Environmental Control, by dialing 516.983.7910 or 631.334.8899.
 Those are direct lines to Lenny.
 So you can get in touch with him quickly and in cases of an emergency.
 He will take care and clean up the bat poop so you don’t have to!

 Professional Bat Poop Clean Up

 There are some simple signs that bats may have infiltrated your home.
 Typically your attic is where they go.
 The most sure sign is seeing or smelling their feces and/or urine.
 Bat feces is dark brown or gray and around 1/4 inches in length with rounded ends.
 And in the light, it may gleam due to the large amount of insect exoskeletons in the droppings.
 So once you confirm its bats, then you must safely clean up the bat poop.
 Bat droppings contain diseases that may be harmful to humans.
 So it is important to move carefully and clean it properly.
 If you need help, do not hesitate to reach out to Emergency Environmental Control.

 Here are 5 tips on how cleanup bat feces.
 Of course, the pros at Emergency Environmental Control can clean up the bat poop for you nice and safely.

 Do Not Sweep or Vacuum